Package Leaflet: Information for the Patient

 Respiratory reactions

-Inform your doctor if you have cough and shortness of breath without explanation.
+Tell your doctor if you have unexplained cough and shortness of breath.
 Your doctor may perform additional tests.

 Children and adolescents

-Teriflunomida is not indicated for use in children under 10 years of age, as it has not been studied in patients with EM in this age group.
+Teriflunomide is not indicated for use in children under 10 years of age, as it has not been studied in patients with MS in this age group.

 The warnings and precautions listed above also apply to children.
 The following information is important for children and their caregivers:

-Other medications and Teriflunomida Vivanta
+Other medications and Teriflunomide Vivanta

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
-This includes over-the-counter medications.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medications.
+This includes medications without a prescription.

-Especially, inform your doctor or pharmacist if you are taking any of the following medications:
+In particular, tell your doctor or pharmacist if you are taking any of the following medications:

 Pregnancy and breastfeeding

-In any case, your doctor needs to confirm, from a blood test, that the level of active ingredient in your blood is low enough for you to become pregnant.
+In any case, you need your doctor to confirm, based on a blood test, that the level of the active substance in your blood is low enough for you to become pregnant.

 For more information on laboratory tests, contact your doctor.